This week, on Saturday, April 2, we will have:

 Last Sunday, we had the whole family at Endeavor Farm which is sadly a rare occurrence these days.
 With everyone's busy schedule it's hard to get the whole family together, but we are still lucky to have us all in the same city.
 Well, not everyone...there are still loved ones in California, Louisiana, North Carolina, and Massachusetts whom we wish we could see more often.

-It was a beautiful day and even more rare than having us all together, was all 3 of us girls working in the garden at the same time!
-We had to document this occasion and are working hard to stay ahead of the weeds this year.
+was all 3 of us girls working in the garden at the same time!
+We had to

 The newest addition to the family, Ada Jane, keeps us entertained as she is now 9 months old and crawling and getting into EVERYTHING, including some dirt....at least it's organic!
 She is a bundle of energy and joy and we all just love her to pieces.
 She changes every day and is lucky to have such wonderful parents, grandparents, aunties and honorary uncles.